 - Threatening behaviour

 - Criminal damage

 Not all anti-social behaviour is classed as a crime, but some instances can lead or amount to crime.

 How to report anti-social behaviour

-If you are affected by the above, it’s important to know that you are not on your own and we are here to help and support you regardless of whether you have reported or not.
+If you or your family are affected by anti-social behaviour, it is important to know that you are not on your own, we are here to help and support you regardless of whether you have reported or not.